 - Topic assignments: Review the list of topics below and assign each topic a preference score from 0–3 stars.
-Email your nonzero preferences, along with the uniqnames of you and your partner, to email@example.com by 5pm on Monday, January 16.
-Let us know if there are connections to your research area (e.g. machine learning or wireless networking), and we'll take these into account when making assignments.
-Many topics include optional bonus challenges; We'll award extra credit for these in proportion to the difficulty.
+Email your nonzero preferences, along with the uniqnames of you and your partner, to firstname.lastname@example.org by 5pm on Friday, January 16.
+Let me know if there are connections to your research area (e.g. machine learning or wireless networking), and I'll take these into account when making assignments.
+Many topics include optional bonus challenges; I'll award extra credit for these in proportion to the difficulty.

 - Once you've been assigned an attack, your task is to understand it and write an original exploit.
 Don't borrow from pre-packaged attack tools; you may, however, use general purpose tools such as disassemblers and packet sniffers.
 Some vulnerabilities have been fixed in newer software, so you may need to target an old version.

 - Per the course ethics policy, you must not test your attack against any systems “in the wild” except as noted.
 If you need demonstration targets, set up your own isolated test systems or VMs.
 Construct your demo with safety in mind: it should be difficult to use against real systems even if it were to fall into the wrong hands.

 - Teach the class about the attack in a 20 minute presentation on the assigned date.